 The freedom to dispose of funds accumulated on the VAT account will be limited.
 By assumption, a taxpayer who has certain resources there will use them to pay his tax liability for VAT.
-In the case that his tax liability is lower than the amount accumulated on the VAT account, he will be able to apply to the head of the tax office for a refund of the whole or a part of this amount to a regular account with the bank.
-The tax authority will have as many as 60 days to issue a decision on the consent for such refund and he will be able to decline the refund in justified cases.
-It will be possible to appeal from the decision mentioned above, as it is possible to appeal from any decision made by the tax authority.
+In the case that their tax liability is lower than the amount accumulated on the VAT account, they will be able to apply to the head of the tax office for a refund of the whole or a part of this amount to a regular account with the bank.
+The tax authority will have as many as 60 days to issue a decision on the consent for a such refund and it will be able to decline the refund in justified cases.
+It will be possible to appeal against the decision mentioned above, as it is possible to appeal against any decision made by the tax authority.

 The split payment mechanism will only apply to settlements between VAT taxpayers.
 Moreover, it is worth noting that the mechanism of split VAT payment can be used only in settlements carried out by transfers in PLN, regardless of the amount due.
 It will not be used for cash payments and foreign currencies.